bixoryai/self-hosted-ai-starter-kit/README.md

 cp .env.example .env # you should update secrets and passwords inside docker compose --profile cpu up
 ```

+### Demo data import (first run)

+By default, the demo auto-import service is commented out in `docker-compose.yml` to avoid re-importing on every restart.

+- To load the demo workflow and credentials on your first run, temporarily uncomment the `n8n-import` service and its dependency under the `n8n` service, then start the stack.
+After the first successful launch, comment it out again.
+- Manual imports are always available from the n8n UI, and your edits are stored in PostgreSQL.

 ## ⚡️ Quick start and usage